 Consider Coca-Cola, a brand that’s become a household name internationally.

 The brand centers its brand strategy on its primary values of “sharing” and “happiness”.
-Coca-Cola maintains a fun brand personality consistently conveys an uplifting brand message.
+Coca-Cola maintains a fun brand personality consistently conveying an uplifting brand message.

 Innovations in Branding